Types of abuse

 - Text messages

-- Letters, photos and cards
+- Letters, photographs, or cards

 - Unwanted items or gifts

-- Social media friend requests
+- Social media harassment (including inappropriate friend or follow requests)